Nation (Australian periodical): Publication history

 The first edition was published on 26 September 1958.
 Nation published stories that the mainstream press was not prepared to print, such as Ken Inglis's 1959 article about Max Stuart, an Arrernte Aborigine who had been convicted of the murder of a nine-year-old girl and sentenced to death.
 Nation campaigned strongly against the White Australia Policy and Australia's involvement in the Vietnam War.

-Other contributors to Nation included economist G.C.
-Harcourt, film critic Sylvia Lawson, historian Hugh Stretton, theatre critic H. G. Kippax, columnist Peter Ryan, and social historian Cyril Pearl.
+Other contributors to Nation included economist G. C. Harcourt, film critic Sylvia Lawson, historian Hugh Stretton, theatre critic H. G. Kippax, columnist Peter Ryan, and social historian Cyril Pearl.
 When The Australian began publication in 1964, a number of contributors to Nation moved to the new daily newspaper, including Brian Johns, Ken Gott, Robin Boyd, Robert Hughes, Maxwell Newton and Max Harris.

 Closure

-Fitzgerald sold Nation to Gordon Barton in 1972, who then merged it with his Sunday Review to form the Nation Review.
+Fitzgerald sold Nation to Gordon Barton in 1972, who then merged it with his Sunday Review to form Nation Review.
 The last edition of Nation was published on 22 July 1972.

-An anthology of work from Nation was edited by Ken Inglis in 1989 under the title Nation: The Life of an independent journal of opinion, 1958-1972, (1989: Melbourne University Press).
+An anthology of work from Nation was edited by Ken Inglis in 1989 under the title Nation: The Life of an independent journal of opinion, 1958–1972, (1989: Melbourne University Press).